Predictive Subsampling for Scalable Inference in Networks: Simulation Study

-Next, we compare PredSub with the estSS procedure of \cite{chakraborty2025scalable}.
-For conciseness, we only considered networks with size $n = 100000$ and $d = \mathrm{rk}(P) \in \{5,10\}$.
-As estSS is specifically designed for the RDPG setting, we modified the generative process slightly to ensure that the $d \times d$ matrix $B$ is now positive semidefinite.
-We kept the subsample size $m$ in PredSub as $m = \lceil(\log n)^{1+a}\rceil$ where $a$ ranges in between $(2.75,3.25)$.
-For estSS the number of subsamples $k$ is fixed at $20$ and we vary the overlap size $s \in \{13240,28800\}$.
-These choices ensure that the sizes of the subsamples handled by PredSub and estSS are similar, thereby enabling a fair basis for comparison.
+Here, we compared \texttt{PredSub} with the estimator proposed by \cite{chakraborty2025scalable}, which we refer to as estSS.
+For conciseness, we only considered networks with size $n = 100000$ and $d\in \{5,10\}$.
+As estSS is specifically designed for the RDPG setting, we modified the generative process slightly to ensure that the $d \times d$ matrix $B$ was positive definite.
+We kept the subsample size $m$ in \texttt{PredSub} as $m = \lceil(\log n)^{4+b}\rceil$ where $b \in (-0.25,0.25)$.
+For estSS the number of subsamples was fixed at $k=20$ and we varied the overlap size $\in \{13240,28800\}$.
+These choices ensure that the sizes of the subsamples handled by \texttt{PredSub} and estSS were similar, thereby providing a fair basis for comparison.

-From Table~\ref{tab4}, we observe that for $n = 100000$, $d = 5$, and $\rho_n = 0.01$, the full sample ASE method takes approximately $6.1$ seconds and yields a relative error of $53\%$.
-Once again the runtime for the proposed PredSub method increases with subsample size, while the relative error correspondingly decreases.
-For instance, when $m = 32363$, PredSub requires only $0.5$ seconds, which is $12$ times less than the runtime of ASE, and produces a relative error of $69\%$, approximately $1.3$ times that of ASE.
-For comparison, the estSS method with a similar subsample size ($s = 32360$) takes $1.2$ seconds, which is $5$ times less than the runtime of ASE, and results in a relative error of $105\%$, over $2$ times larger than the ASE error.
-These results clearly demonstrate that PredSub offers substantial computational savings while maintaining a relative error that is much closer to the full sample ASE than estSS.
+From Table~\ref{tab4}, we observe that for $n = 100000$, $d = 5$, and $\rho_n = 0.01$, the full sample ASE method took approximately $6.1$ seconds and produced a relative error of $53\%$.
+Once again, as $m$ was increased, the runtime for \texttt{PredSub} increased while the relative error decreased.
+For instance, when $m = 32363\ (b = 0.25)$, \texttt{PredSub} required only $0.5$ seconds, which was $12$ times faster than ASE, and produced a relative error of $69\%$, approximately $1.3$ times that of ASE.
+For comparison, the estSS method with a similar subsample size ($s = 32360$) took $1.2$ seconds, which was $5$ times faster than ASE, and produced a relative error of $105\%$, over $2$ times larger than the ASE error.
+These results demonstrate that, compared to estSS, \texttt{PredSub} provides more substantial computational savings while producing statistical accuracy that is much closer to the full sample ASE.

-\citet{chakraborty2025scalable} noted that the estimation accuracy of estSS can be improved by reducing the number of subsamples $k$, thereby increasing the subsample size $s$.
-However, as the computational cost grows cubically with $s$, this adjustment will invariably undermine the intended scalabity of estSS.
+\citet{chakraborty2025scalable} noted that the estimation accuracy of estSS can be improved by reducing the number of subsamples, thereby increasing the subsample size.
+However, as the computational cost grows with the subsample size, this adjustment will invariably undermine the intended scalabity of estSS.